frontend-collective/react-sortable-tree/README.md

 ## Troubleshooting

+### If it throws "TypeError: fn is not a function" errors in production

+This issue may be related to an ongoing incompatibility between UglifyJS and Webpack's behavior.
+See an explanation at [create-react-app#2376](https://github.com/facebookincubator/create-react-app/issues/2376).

+The simplest way to mitigate this issue is by adding `comparisons: false` to your Uglify config as seen here: https://github.com/facebookincubator/create-react-app/pull/2379/files

 ### If it doesn't work with other components that use react-dnd

 react-dnd only allows for one DragDropContext at a time (see: https://github.com/gaearon/react-dnd/issues/186).
 To get around this, you can import the context-less tree component via `SortableTreeWithoutDndContext`.